Welcome to 1st Grade

 - The Faith Chest may contain items such as Baptism gown, pictures, Bible, Baptism candle, Religion books, cross, picture of Jesus, etc.

-Heroes of Faith: Each child will choose a Biblical person to learn about and to dress up as.
-Students will present their costume and fact(s) about their Biblical person to family and friends the night of the Faith Walk and also in Chapel.
+Heroes of Faith: Each child will choose a Biblical hero of faith to learn about and to dress up as.
+Students will present their costume and fact(s) about their Biblical hero of faith to family and friends the night of the Faith Walk and also in Chapel.

 More information and specific details will be shared with families in the weeks leading up to the Faith Walk event.